 Hurt.
 Sadness.
 Compassion.

-Compassion might say, “Wow, I am so upset/outraged/angry/etc. about ____________.
-I can’t believe that person/people group/organization/etc. is being treated that way.
+Compassion might say, “Wow, I am so upset/outraged/angry about ____________.
+I can’t believe that person/people group/organization is being treated that way.
 My heart hurts for them, and I want to do something about it.”

-Pray with me: Lord, I confess that there are times when I get stuck in offense.
+Pray with me: Lord, Will you help me answer the question, Am I offended?
+I confess that there are times when I get stuck in offense.
 I know that this is not your best for me!
 I desire your presence above all else.
 I desire to have eyes to see what you see, and ears to hear what you hear.
 I desire to break off anything in my heart that distracts me from giving you my worship.
 Help me to increase my awareness of what I feel and think, and help me to turn these into constructive action.
 I love you, Lord.